Jaffer-sadiq/GitHub-Actions/Labfiles/module2.md

     ![](../media/workflow.png)

-    >**Note:** This GitHub Actions workflow, named "Build and Push Docker Image to ACR", automates the process of building and pushing a Docker image to Azure Container Registry (ACR) when triggered by pushes or pull requests to the main branch, or manually **(`workflow_dispatch`)**.
-It runs on an Ubuntu environment and includes steps to checkout the repository, authenticate with Azure using stored credentials, list files, build a Docker image tagged as **`{Login_server}/my-app:latest`**, log in to Azure Container Registry, and finally push the built Docker image to the registry.

 1. Provide the file name as **docker.yml (1)**.
 In the editor, **copy and paste (2)** the script below, then click **Commit changes (3)**

    ![](../media/docker.png)